-A professional dental cleaning and check-up insures the health and beauty of your smile.
+Professional dental cleanings and check-ups ensure the life-long health and beauty of your smile.
 Even if you take excellent care of your teeth and gums at home, it’s beneficial to see a dentist regularly.
-Check-ups provide early detection of cavities, gum disease, wisdom tooth impactions and oral cancer.
+Check-ups provide early detection of cavities, gum disease, wisdom tooth impactions, and oral cancer.
 Dental hygienists clean under the gum-line and between teeth where toothbrush bristles and floss don’t reach.
-Dental cleaning & check-ups deliver brighter smiles and fresh breath.
+Additionally, dental cleanings & check-ups deliver brighter smiles and fresh breath.
 At Roman Dental we check for problems that you may not see or feel.
-Early treatment of teeth and gums provides better outcomes with fewer dental visits.
+Early treatment of teeth and gums, saves on the cost of dental care and provides better outcomes with fewer visits.

-How Often Should You Visit The Dentist For a Check-Up?
+How Often Should You Have a Dental Cleaning & Check-Up?

-The American Dental Association recommendation is to visit twice a year for check-ups and cleanings.
+The American Dental Association’s recommendation is to visit twice a year for check-ups and cleanings.
 This frequency level works well for most people.

 Important Reasons for Twice-Yearly Visits:

 Dental exams identify problems at the earliest stage before symptoms occur, avoiding discomfort and inconvenience.